 Click Audience > Demographics > Overview.

-A graph will be displayed showing you the average age and gender of the people who visit your site.
+A graph will show you the average age and gender of the people who visit your site.

 Next, you will want to research what your audience’s interests are.